 However, this is not an easy thing to setup and requires a number of integrations between service desk tools, as trying to manually push ticket information around an ecosystem of that size is almost impossible.
 With the right technology in place, this can be achieved.
 However, the IT Manager who was leading this project under estimated the complexity and instructed his team to simply gather the details of APIs and to setup point-to-point connections between their own ITSM tool and each and every tool of their suppliers… already sounds messy right?
 It gets worse!

-The problem with APIs is that are simply ‘sockets’ that other applications can plug into.
+The problem with APIs is that they are simply ‘sockets’ that other applications can plug into.
 There is no logic that understands the context of data being sent back and forth.
 Each API connection is unique too, meaning new code has be hand written and maintained for every end point.

 The IT Manager at this retail company didn’t really know any of this, he had simply assumed that API’s could enable a ‘plug and play’ network for all the tools in the SIAM environment.
 But in reality, all he had created in the end was a ridiculous set of API calls where ticket data didn’t make any sense to the other systems receiving it and close to 50 new API end-points, which no-one really understood or knew how to manage!